KMNitesh05/CP2K_to_DEEPMDKIT/README.md

 1. To obtain the box.raw file -
-   If you run the script and input `5` for the number of rows, `19.00` for X, `19.00` for Y, and `19.00` for Z when prompted, the script will create a DataFrame with 5 rows, each containing the values (19.00, 19.00, 19.00) and save it to `box.raw'.
+   Run the script and input `5` for the number of rows, `19.00` for X, `19.00` for Y, and `19.00` for Z when prompted, the script will create a DataFrame with 5 rows, each containing the values (19.00, 19.00, 19.00) and save it to `box.raw'.

 ```sh
 Enter the number of rows: 14001